Wallace Sharp Again as Moniteau Rolls to Win in Cold and Rain Over Union/A-C Valley

 Before the loss to Moniteau, the Falcon Knights took a 7-3 setback against Jamestown at Pullman Park.

-Union/A-C Valley trailed 4-1 heading into the bottom of the fifth, but scored twice to draw to a run behind.
+Union/A-C Valley trailed 4-1 heading into the bottom of the fifth but scored twice to draw a run behind.

 Jamestown countered with three in the top of the sixth to regain a comfortable advantage.